Credit for the Elderly or Disabled or Senior Tax Credit: Do I Qualify?

 $3,750

-How Do I Claim The Credit for the Elderly or Disabled?
+How Do I Claim the Credit for the Elderly or Disabled?

-Marriage During The Tax Year
+Marriage During the Tax Year

 Help With Tax Forms

-For assistance in preparing Schedule R forms or your tax returns in general, the IRS provides a free tax return preparation program, Volunteer Income Tax Assistance (VITA).
+For help in preparing Schedule R forms or your tax returns in general, the IRS provides a free tax return preparation program, Volunteer Income Tax Assistance (VITA).
 This program is available to qualifying taxpayers.
 It is particularly available to:

-• People making $58,000 or less per year
+• People making $60,000 or less per year

-• Persons with disabilities
+• People with disabilities

 • Limited English-speaking taxpayers